Lotus Etna

 The Lotus Etna is a one-off concept car designed by Giorgetto Giugiaro, who also designed the Lotus Esprit.
 It premiered at the 1984 British International Motor Show.
 It is powered by a 4.0-litre V8 of Lotus design, code-named the Type 909.
+Engineer Tony Rudd had been asked in 1978 by Colin Chapman to build a new V8 engine that should have as much in common with the slant-four still operational across the Lotus family as possible, while conjuring at least 320bhp and 300lb ft.